-Step 2 of the 12 Step Programme - A higher power or power within?
+Step 2 of the 12 Step Programme -Where's your power?

 In my career as a coach and in my own personal development training and supervision, I have done lots of work with belief systems.
 I have seen how empowering it can be to shift unhelpful and limiting beliefs into empowering and positive ones that help transform people’s lives.